python/cpython/Doc/library/pty.rst

 .. function:: openpty()

-   Open a new pseudo-terminal pair, using :func:`os.openpty` if possible, or emulation code for SGI and generic Unix systems.
+   Open a new pseudo-terminal pair, using :func:`os.openpty` if possible, or emulation code for generic Unix systems.
 Return a pair of file descriptors ``(master, slave)``, for the master and the slave end, respectively.

 .. function:: spawn(argv[, master_read[, stdin_read]])